-These pictures still don’t completely capture the beauty of this technique, but hopefully they’re impressive enough that you’ll try this at home with your little ones.
-You really have to do it to truly appreciate it.
-Best thing is, it’s totally easy to set up and do, and the clean up is easy as well, as everything just rinses clean under the tap.
+These pictures still don’t completely capture the beauty of this technique, but hopefully they’re impressive enough that you’ll try this easy process home with your kids.

 What you’ll need: